JBZoo/Utils/README.md

 // UnSerializes partially-corrupted arrays that occur sometimes.
 Addresses
 // specifically the `unserialize(): Error at offset xxx of yyy bytes` error.
 // NOTE: This error can *frequently* occur with mismatched character sets and higher-than-ASCII characters.
-// Contributed by Theodore R. Smith of PHP Experts, Inc. <http://www.phpexperts.pro/>
+// Contributed by Theodore R. Smith of PHP Experts, Inc. <http://www.phpexperts.pro/>.
 Ser::fix(string $brokenSerializedData): string;

 // Check value to find if it was serialized.
-// If $data is not an string, then returned value will always be false.
+// If $data is not a string, then returned value will always be false.
 Serialized data is always a string.
-Ser::is($data): bool;
+Ser::is(?mixed $data): bool;

-Ser::maybe($data); // Serialize data, if needed.
+Ser::maybe(?mixed $data): ?mixed; // Serialize data, if needed.

-Ser::maybeUn(string $data); // Unserialize value only if it is serialized.
+Ser::maybeUn(string $data): ?mixed; // Unserialize value only if it is serialized.

 ```